 “Someone once said to me the best acquisitions a museum can make are from its own storerooms,” Museum of Fine Arts director Malcolm Rogers said on a recent afternoon.

 By that, Rogers was referring to a 17th-century painting newly installed in the MFA’s renovated Koch Gallery.
-Flemish artist Anthony Van Dyck painted the portrait, “Isabella, Lady de La Warr,” in 1638 in England.
-Until recently, it was packed away and in questionable condition.
+Flemish artist Anthony Van Dyck painted the portrait, “Isabella, Lady de La Warr,” in 1638 during a stay in England.
+What’s intriguing is that until recently, the painting was packed away and in questionable condition.
 It was certainly an unlikely candidate to be pulled from storage and put on the wall.

 Not that “Isabella” was a secret.
 Rogers remembers looking at it not long after he took over as the MFA’s director in 1994.
 He was not encouraged.
 The painting was discolored from varnishes that had been applied to protect its surface and, in other spots, was missing paint or had been retouched with paint that didn’t match.